-We did our best to research which the best hiking trails, and we managed to squeeze in seven hikes in four days.
+We did our best to research which are the best hiking trails, and we managed to squeeze in seven hikes in four days.
 What follows is a loosely arranged ranking of the hikes with tips and photos.
-Rankings were based on the following criteria: Payoff, Trail, Child Friendly, Features, and Vibe.
+Rankings were based on the following criteria: Payoff (view), Trail, Child Friendly, Features, and Vibe.

-We strongly recommend hiking in Sedona, and we hope you enjoy the article!
+We strongly recommend hiking in Sedona — Its one of the USA’s great places to visit — and we hope you enjoy the article!

 The Soldier Pass Trail was our favorite of the trip.
-The payoff is big and the trail rolls between broad, rocky hillsides.
-There are several stops along the way that give variety to the adventure.
+The payoff is big, the trail rolls between broad, rocky hillsides, and there are several stops along the way that give variety to the adventure.
 If ever a hike could be likened to a bento box, this is it.
 There is so much to like and it is anything but boring.